microsoft/VSTS-Docker-Preview/README.md

    * *Container Name*: Optional, Assign a name to the container
    * *Port*: Optional, Port mappings to pass to the run comamnd in hostmachine-port:container-port format.
 For example, -p 80:8080 binds port 8080 of the container to port 80 of the host machine.
 Specify each port mapping in a new line.
    * *Environment Variables*: Name value pairs to set as environment variables in the container.
 Specify each name=value pair in a new line.
+   * *Command for container*: Specify a command and its arguments, if any, for the container to run.
+For example, if the image contains a simple Python Flask web application you can specify 'python app.py' to launch the web application.
    * *Working Directory*: The folder where the certs folder will be created and the certs written into.

   ![New Docker Host Connection](src/Images/RunDockerImage.png)